Sage-Bionetworks-Challenges/DARPA_Challenge/readme.md

 Challenge Template for Python
 =============================

 For those writing Synapse challenge scoring applications in Python, these scripts should serve as a starting point giving working examples of many of the tasks typical to running a challenge on Synapse.
-[Creating a Challenge Space in Synapse](https://www.synapse.org/#!Synapse:syn2453886) is a step-by-step guide to building out a challenge.
+[Creating a Challenge Space in Synapse](http://docs.synapse.org/articles/challenge_administration.html) is a step-by-step guide to building out a challenge.

-## Creating a scoring script

-Starting with the scripts in this folder, simple challenges can be created just by editing **challenge_config.py** and **messages.py**.
-You'll need to add an evaluation queue for each question in your challenge and write appropriate validation and scoring functions.
-Then, customize the messages with challenge specific help for your solvers.

-## Example

-To create an example challenge:

-    python challenge_demo.py demo --no-cleanup

-This will create a challenge project with an example wiki and an evaluation queue.
-Several test files are then submitted to the challenge, which are then validated and scored.
-The demo command also creates **challenge_config.py** based on **challenge_config.template.py**.
-You'll need to configure scoring functions and other settings in this file to customize scoring to your own challenge questions.

-The challenge.py script has several subcommands that help administrate a challenge.
-To see all the commands, type:

-    python challenge.py -h

-To list all submissions to a challenge:

-    python challenge.py list [evaluation ID]

-All the submissions have been scored at this point.
-If we wanted to rescore, we could reset the status of a submission:

-    python challenge.py reset --status RECEIVED [submission ID]

-### Messages and Notifications

-The script can send several types of messages, which are configured in **messages.py**.
-The *--send-messages* flag instructs the script to email the submitter when a submission fails validation or gets scored.
-The *--notifications* flag sends error messages to challenge administrators, whose synapse user IDs must be added to **challenge_config.py**.
-The flag *--acknowledge-receipt* is used when there will be a lag between submission and scoring to let users know their submission has been received and passed validation.

 ### Validation and Scoring